Pravdany1406/SRE-Interview/README.md

 This interview is focused on coding.
 During the interview you will be asked questions about your technical skills including algorithms, data structures.

-This interview is focused on coding.
-During the interview you will be asked questions about your technical skills including algorithms and data structures.

 ### IMPORTANT: In addition to this, please do plenty of preparation for this stage